Education makes us more stupid than the brutes. A thousand voices call to us on every hand, but our ears are stopped with wisdom.

 Meaning

-The message behind “Education makes us more stupid than the brutes.
-A thousand voices call to us on every hand, but our ears are stopped with wisdom.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “Education makes us more stupid than the brutes.
+A thousand voices call to us on every hand, but our ears are stopped with wisdom.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme